 Make up lessons are not guaranteed, except for instructor absence or inclement weather.
 If I have to cancel a lesson, I will let you know as soon as possible and send you a list of alternate lesson times for the week.
 If you can't make it to a lesson, let me know as soon as possible before the lesson, and I can send you a list of alternate lesson times for that week.

 Lessons begin and end promptly on the hour and half hour.
 If you are late, the lesson will still end at the scheduled time.
 Payment for lessons is due at the time of the first lesson of the month.
-Checks, credits cards and exact cash are accepted.
+Venmo, PayPal, checks, credits cards and exact cash are accepted.

 A: No. Sometimes schools and others instructors require piano lessons or other music lessons before drums, but since I studied piano myself and have years of experience playing drums, guitar and writing music in standard notation, I'm able to teach the concepts necessary to understand how drums and guitar fit into the wider scope of music as it relates to other musical instruments and music theory.